Mr-PauI/Walnut-CGB/README.md

 # Walnut-CGB

 Walnut-CGB is a single file header Game Boy/Gameboy Color emulator library based off of the more portable [Peanut-GB](https://github.com/deltabeard/Peanut-GB).
-This is a full reimplementation of the core to support native 16-bit and 32-bit operationsand processing instructions with a [dual-fetch chained architecture](https://github.com/Mr-PauI/Walnut-CGB/wiki/CPU-opcode-dispatch-model).
+This is a full reimplementation of the core to support native 16-bit and 32-bit operations, processing instructions with a [dual-fetch chained architecture](https://github.com/Mr-PauI/Walnut-CGB/wiki/CPU-opcode-dispatch-model).
 A significant deviation from the Peanut-GB cpu opcode dispatch imlpementation.

 It includes all DMG updates from its main branch as well as the CGB support fork integrated into it.